kaiajimenez.com

 First attempt: Hugo

-Something that drew me to Hugo was the way it handles content.
+What drew me to Hugo was the way it handles content.
 Posts are generated from Markdown files that I can access and edit within VS Code.
 I can also easily add metadata with front matter, as shown below.

 ---